bmoren/p5.vr/README.md

 ```

 #### updateStereo()
-keep the right and left eyes in sync.
+Keep the right and left eyes in sync.
 This should be the last thing in the draw loop.
 ```javascript
 function draw() {